How Entrepreneurs Succeed: An Idea Is Not a Business

 • Do we keep going?

 Ideas are easy.
-We’ve all had breakthrough idea and then done nothing with them.
-It’s the entrepreneur who has figured out how to evaluated and execute on the good ideas.
+We’ve all had breakthrough ideas and then done nothing with them.
+It’s the entrepreneur who has figured out how to evaluate and execute on the good ideas.
+And then see what happens.

 John McElhenney — let’s connect online